timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

 :math:`\eta` available for the precursor simulation.
 Then it will pick the points in the main simulation for which :math:`\eta` is lower than this computed value.
-This ensures that interpolation is possible for the outer part of the profile is possible.
+This ensures that interpolation is possible for the outer part of the profile.
-These chosen points will define the inflow TBL.
+These chosen points will be considered as containing the inflow TBL.
-In all points above the freestream velocity will be prescribed.
+In all points above, the freestream velocity will be prescribed.
 If the range of :math:`\eta` in the precusor is not suffiecient to cover the whole inflow TBL a jump in the mean streamwise velocity will be observed.

 Note, that no similar procedure is performed for :math:`y+`.
-Therefore, if the range of :math:`y+` in the precursor does not cover that in the inflow TBL eddylicious will simply crash.
+Therefore, if the range of :math:`y+` in the precursor does not cover that in the inflow TBL, eddylicious will simply crash.

 Besides for the parameters mentioned above, the configuration file should also define the following parameters.